From their love of kittens to their lack of horned helmets, these Viking facts reveal what few people know about their history.

 While Viking military activity is most associated with northern Europe, they also invaded Spain, Italy, and areas across northern Africa.

-All free Viking men were expected to own weapons, mainly spears, swords
+All free Viking men were expected to own weapons, mainly spears, swords, and axes.

 Reindeer hides were sometimes used as battle armor and reportedly worked better than chainmail.